rj14ng/traversal-lang/README.md

   - No colon (`:` needed at the end of the line)
 - Indentations using `TAB` for code blocks within loops and conditional statements
 - Nested loops and conditional statements
-- String concatenation can be done with any data type
+- String concatenation can be done with any data type without need for casting
 - String multiplication by integers (just like Python!)
 - Booleans are not integers